 - NICs: Dual 10/40 Gbit/s interfaces for performance and redundancy.
 Many customers bond multiple NICs together.

 - Storage Capacity: very large nodes are usually used in this type of configuration, with 48/60 or more disks per chassis.
-As far as OpenIO SDS is concerned, limits often come from the number of IOPS available from the disks, and this is also why some customers prefer hybrid or even all-flash configurations at times.
+As far as OpenIO is concerned, limits often come from the number of IOPS available from the disks, and this is also why some customers prefer hybrid or even all-flash configurations at times.